evkx/evkx.github.io/content/models/bmw/ix/iX_M60/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 9 hours and 33 minutes.

 {{< sitefiguresized thumb="models/bmw/ix/ix_m60/charging_1_st.jpg" title="BMW iX M60" width="3000" height="2002"  >}}